y-rosenthal/yrSqliteViewer/README.md

 6. Click the "Show Structure (for all tables)" button to see the structure of the tables.

-7. Type a SQL select statement (e.g. select * from title where price < 20)  in the box entitled "SQL Command 1".
+7. Type a SQL select statement - *e.g. select * from title where price < 20* - in the box entitled "SQL Command 1".
    Then press the "Run Query" button.

-8. Type another SQL select statement (e.g. select pub_name, city from publishers) in the box entitled "SQL Command 2", etc.
+8. Type another SQL select statement - *e.g. select pub_name, city from publishers* - in the box entitled "SQL Command 2", etc.

-9. Press the "Save Session" button (at the top of the page).
+9. Press the "Save Session" button (*at the top of the page*).
 Specifiy a filename.
 This file will contain both the database file you were using as well as the queries that you have run.

 10. Close your browser.
 Then open the yrSqliteViewer.html file again in the browser.
 This time